Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • "Mr. Pumphrey rescued my family in a time of crisis.
 A simple traffic stop turned into out-of-state incarceration for my adult son.
 Our family has zero experience with needing legal counsel.
 We were referred to Mr. Pumphrey by another lawyer based on his reputation.
 Mr Pumphrey was knowledgeable about the out-of-state circumstances and educated us on the complexities of the situation.
 He and his staff answered and/or returned every phone call promptly.
 They were able to resolve this in a week’s time.
 The charges were dropped and my son was released.
 Mr. Pumphrey will always have my eternal gratitude.
 His knowledge, actions, and ability to resolve this quickly saved my son." by Amy C., Past Client

-• "[Don] is honest, truthful and the person you want in your corner." by J. Williams, Past Client
+• "If you have a fight on your hands, you want Don Pumphrey in your corner." by D. Williams, Past Client

 • "They were there for me every step of the way and I never felt like just another case to them." by Lauren J., Past Client